DevOps-and-Cloud-based-Software/assignment-4/README.md

 # Introduction

 You will learn how to use Ansible to deploy and configure software on multiple remote hosts, and how to adapt an application in a Docker Swarm cluster at runtime.
 In this assignment, you will create several playbooks and use Ansible to set up and configure a Docker swarm cluster on top of a set of VMs.
-You will also use the deployed Docker swarm cluster to practice the service autoscaling.
+You will also use the deployed Docker swarm cluster to practice the service scaling.

 # Reporting and Assessment